-Figure 3 Spring biomonitoring sites with taxa number, MCI scores and SQMCI scores for each site
+Figure 2 Spring biomonitoring sites with taxa number, MCI scores and SQMCI scores for each site

-2.2.3.3 Freshwater biomonitoring (summer survey)
+2.1.3.3 Freshwater biomonitoring (summer survey)

-Streambed macroinvertebrates were collected from six sites in tributaries of the Tawhiti Stream (two sites), Tangahoe River (three sites) and an unnamed coastal stream (one site), to investigate the effects of the Fonterra Whareroa dairy factory stormwater discharge on macroinvertebrate health.
-Macroinvertebrates were identified and the number of different types of taxa counted (taxa richness), and MCI and SQMCI scores were calculated for each site (Figure 4).
+Streambed macroinvertebrates were collected from six sites in tributaries of the Tawhiti Stream (two sites), Tangahoe River (three sites) and an unnamed coastal stream (one site) in March 2023, to investigate the effects of the Fonterra Whareroa dairy factory stormwater discharge on macroinvertebrate health.
+Macroinvertebrates were identified and the number of different types of taxa counted (taxa richness), and MCI and SQMCI scores were calculated for each site (Figure 3).